sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 Today, we're releasing Sourcegraph 4.0, the latest version of our code intelligence platform.
 4.0 is a big step for Sourcegraph and our customers as we shift from a code search tool into a code intelligence platform.

 A code intelligence platform indexes and understands all of your organization's code, no matter where it's stored or what language it's in.
-With Sourcegraph, devs an dengineering leaders have a complete understanding of their codebase, so they can learn about code and BLANK.
+With Sourcegraph, devs and engineering leaders have a complete understanding of their codebase, so they can learn about code and operate more efficiently.

 A code intelligence platform should compute and store data beyond the code itself and make that data accessible.
-Here are some examples of what we see the platform doing in the future:
+Sourcegraph already pulls in information on code history, repository metadata, and  Here are some examples of what we see the platform doing in the future:

 - Trying to figure out the best way to call a function?
-Code search could show you a semi-exhaustive list of call sites.
-Code intelligence is also being able to see how the code owners of that function themselves have recently been calling that function.
+Code search shows you a semi-exhaustive list of call sites.
+Code intelligence is seeing how the code owners of that function themselves have recently been calling that function.
 - Need to debug an issue in code?
-Code search could help you navigate within the same project to understand it.
-Code intelligence is also being able to see what changed and why, and trace calls across projects and dependencies/dependents.
+Code search helps you navigate within the same project to understand it.
+Code intelligence is seeing what changed and why, and trace calls across projects and dependencies/dependents.
 - Want to fix or improve something across your entire codebase?
-Code search might help you find where needs fixing.
-Code intelligence is also being able to push up a quick fix everywhere, track its progress, and monitor for regressions.
+Code search helps you find the spots that need fixing.
+Code intelligence pushes up a quick fix everywhere, track its progress, and monitor for regressions.
 Sourcegraph does this today.
 - Need to see how your team's API is being used?
-Code search could show you a list of file locations.
-Code intelligence is also seeing which other teams are using it and the trend of usage over time.
+Code search shows you a list of file locations.
+Code intelligence shows which other teams are using it and the trend of usage over time.

 A code intelligence platform includes code search *and* information about your code from so many other tools that you rely on.
 Today, Sourcegaph pulls in information on code history, the dependency graph, and repository metadata.

-Today, we're announcing Sourcegraph 4.0, the code intelligence platform for devs to unblock themselves and code better.
-We've spent 9 years building the underlying foundation of code search to be fast, secure, and scalable across ~10^11 lines of code for the world's most demanding software teams, including 4 of 5 FAANG companies and 4 of the top 10 U.S. banks.
+Today, we're announcing Sourcegraph 4.0, the code intelligence platform for devs to unblock themselves and write better code.
+We've spent 9 years building the underlying foundation of code search to be fast, secure, and scalable across ~10^11 lines of code for the world's most demanding software teams, from 4 of 5 FAANG companies and 4 of the top 10 U.S. banks, to companies launching satellites into space and the leaders in autonomous transportation.

 Sourcegraph 4.0 is available to all users now.
 It's available self-hosted and on our newest service, Sourcegraph Cloud, our single-tenant cloud solution that is [now generally available](/blog/enterprise-cloud).
 Sourcegraph Cloud provides isolated, secure instances for every customer.